-- 8. The hours of operation of a Retail Marijuana Establishment and/or Medical Marijuana Treatment Center shall be set by the Special Permit Granting Authority, but in no event shall said facilities be open to the public between the hours of 9:00 PM and 8:00 AM for sales to consumers.
-All visits to Medical Marijuana Treatment Centers shall be by appointment only. - 9.
-Site Plan Approval under Section 2.8 is required for all Marijuana Establishments. - Cultivation within the Business District shall be located entirely within one or more fully enclosed buildings with conventional or post framed opaque, rigid walls and roof covering.
-Cultivation within the Science and Technology Overlay District shall be located within one or more fully enclosed buildings with conventional or post framed walls, rigid walls or properly secured greenhouse structures.
-Hoop houses are specifically prohibited. - 11.
-Craft cultivators within the Business District and Unrestricted District shall be located entirely within one or more fully enclosed buildings with conventional or post framed opaque, rigid walls and roof covering.
-Craft cultivators within the Agricultural District and Science and Technology Overlay District shall be located within one or more fully enclosed buildings with conventional or post framed walls, rigid walls and roof covering or properly secured greenhouse structures.
-Hoop houses are specifically prohibited.
-Craft cultivation within the Agricultural District must be located no less than 500 feet from any residential structure and may only occur upon a lot of 5 acres or more. - 12.
+- (1) To qualify as a residential use, the structure shall be occupied and used as a single family or two family dwelling at the time of the Special Permit filing.
+The distance shall be measured between structures. - The hours of operation of a Retail Marijuana Establishment and/or Medical Marijuana Treatment Center shall be set by the Special Permit Granting Authority, but in no event shall said facilities be open to the public between the hours of 9:00 PM and 8:00 AM for sales to consumers.
+All visits to Retail Marijuana Establishments shall be by appointment only. - 6.
+Site Plan Approval under Section 8.2 is required for all Marijuana Establishments. - 7.
+Cultivation shall be located entirely within one or more fully enclosed buildings with conventional or post framed opaque, rigid walls and roof covering. - 8.
 The total number of Marijuana Retailers shall not exceed 20 percent of the number of licenses issued within the Town for the retail sale of alcoholic beverages not to be drunk on the premises where sold under Section 15 of M.G.L.
 Chapter 138.